uccser/cs-unplugged/docs/source/getting_started/index.rst

 Getting started
 ##############################################################################

-Welcome to the CS Unplugged community!
-We would love for you to get involved into making this project as great as possible!
-This documentation will help you understand how the project is setup, basic steps on how to use it, and our expectations of your contributions.
+This documentation will help you understand how the project is setup, basic steps on how to use it, and our guidelines for your contributions.

 .. note::